 - Our aim is to uphold the principle of subsidiarity, that nothing should be done at a higher level that cannot be done as effectively, or more effectively, at a lower level.
 Transfers of power upwards should always be subject to a referendum of those affected and must always be reversible.
 This is not the case with the existing European treaties and we demand that they be re-negotiated.

 - The European Union is remote, unaccountable and dominated by vested economic interests – but the same criticisms can be levelled with at least equal force at our own institutions.
 Its record on environmental protection and social welfare legislation has put successive British governments to shame.
 Nevertheless, it has presided over colossal failures – the Common Agricultural Policy foremost among them – and radical reform of structures and priorities alike is long overdue.

 - We reject the superstate model of the EU as over-centralised and conformist.
 The EU should address transnational ecological issues; safeguard basic human rights; regulate multinational companies; regionalise the European economy; redistribute resources within Europe and with the rest of the world; resolve disputes between member states and promote understanding between their peoples.
 Other issues, including trade and economic policy, should be left to the regions to deal with.
 They should co-operate on matters of shared concern with groups of like-minded regions free to reach agreements on particular issues – a multi-track Europe.
-This will be more important as the EU expands to the east.

 A regionalist government in Wessex will:

 - seek a Europe that recognises its enormous cultural diversity as a strength to be guarded, enhanced and harnessed through a constitutional recognition of historic regions such as Wessex

 - seek a Europe that is democratic and accountable, with a clear division of responsibilities between the different levels of government, according to the principle of subsidiarity